seth-wat/Build-It-Bigger/README.md

 * Select *app* configuration and install either `freeDebug` (ads)  or `paidDebug`.
 * Tested on Android API 24.

+## Notes
+* My usage of git in this repository isn't great.
+I'm actively improving my git best-practices if you examine my more recent repositories.

 ## License
 ````
 MIT License